cse-labs/codespaces101/Solutions/Solution1.md

 FROM python:3.9
 ```

+There are several reasons we have standardized on this approach:
+1. Consistency - we want all of our dev containers to be consistent
-The reason we have standardized on this approach is that our approach to developing development containers ends up with tested solutions encapsulated in our Docker image.
+2. Our approach to developing development containers ends up with tested solutions encapsulated in our Docker image.
 However, prior to baking changes directly into the image (stored in a registry), we walk through 2 other stages.
 We will explore those in the upcoming challenges.